Release channels

 Note

-for compatibility of objects or configurations with the new Kubernetes version is automatically performed before cluster upgrade.
-If the check finds incompatible objects or configurations, the upgrade will return an error with a list of incompatible resources and a description.
+The system will automatically run a preflight check for object or configuration compatibility with the new Kubernetes version.
+If the check identifies incompatible objects or configurations, the upgrade will return an error with a list of incompatible resources and their description.

 End of support for a Kubernetes version